jenkinsci/warnings-ng-plugin/doc/Documentation.md

 #### Control the selection of the reference build (baseline)

-One important feature of the warnings plug-in is the classification of issues as new, outstanding and fixed:
+One important feature of the Warnings plugin is the classification of issues as new, outstanding and fixed:
 - **new**: all issues, that are part of the current report but have not been shown up in the reference report
 - **fixed**: all issues, that are part of the reference report but are not present in the current report anymore
 - **outstanding**: all issues, that are part of the current and reference report

-In order to compute this classification, the plug-in requires a reference build (baseline).
+In order to compute this classification, the plugin requires a reference build (baseline).
 New, fixed, and outstanding issues are then computed by comparing the issues in the current build and the baseline.
 There are three options that control the selection of the reference build.